-This course will focus on philosophies, tactics, and targets of cyber terrorist organizations.
-The course includes discussion of emerging cyber war trends and the roles of the private sector and U.S. Government in responding to, mitigating and preventing electronic offensive actions.
+Students focus on philosophies, tactics, and targets of cyber terrorist organizations.
+The course may include discussion of emerging cyber war trends and the roles of the private sector and U.S. Government in responding to, mitigating and preventing electronic offensive actions.